 And a relative’s establishment, Harry’s Bar,* was once upon a time the favorite hangout of numerous celebrities, Ernest Hemingway among them.

 With such a background, moviemaking might not be easy, but it’s certainly not impossible.
-And if you can afford it and if you’re having fun, why not continue—and damn the rest of the world, right?
+If you can afford it and if you’re having fun, why not continue — and damn the rest of the world, right?

-*[A bitter legal family battle a few years ago resulted in the owner of Harry’s Bar getting the exclusive right to use the Cipriani name for olive oil and condiments.
-My suggestion to Carla Cipriani is to adopt the name “Tinta” for her line of products.]
+[A bitter legal family battle a few years ago resulted in the owner of Harry’s Bar getting the exclusive right to use the Cipriani name for olive oil and condiments.
+Carla Cipriani should simply have adopted the name “Tinta” for her line of products.]